What is Safer Streets?

 The first £25m Safer Streets programme ran during 2020-21.
-It invested cash in initiatives to reduce the impact of theft and burglary on some of Cleveland’s most vulnerable communities.
+It invested in initiatives to reduce the impact of theft and burglary in some of Cleveland’s most vulnerable communities.

-Working in partnership with Cleveland Police, Middlesbrough, Hartlepool and Redcar and Cleveland Councilsand other agencies, the OPCC developed £1m-worth of successful bids for the following areas:
+Working in partnership with Cleveland Police, Middlesbrough, Hartlepool and Redcar and Cleveland Councils as well as other agencies, the OPCC developed £1m-worth of successful bids in the following areas:

 • Burn Valley and Oxford Road ladder (Hartlepool) – £444,608

 • South Bank (Redcar and Cleveland) – £110,250

 Following the first programme, the OPCC led two further successful bids for funding as part of Safer Streets 2 and 3 in 2021.

 • Reduce levels of theft and burglary